tatsu-lab/alpaca_eval/README.md

     example["output"] = generate(example["instruction"])
 ```

 if your model is a HuggingFace model or from a standard API provider (OpenAI, Anthropic, Cohere).
-Then you can also
+Then you can
-directly use `alpaca_eval evaluate_from_model` to take care of generating outputs on the desired data as
+directly use `alpaca_eval evaluate_from_model` to also take care of generating outputs on the desired data as
 discussed below.

 2. Compute the reference outputs `reference_outputs`.
-By default, we use the outputs of text-davinci-003 on AlpacaFarm.
+By default, we use the outputs of `text-davinci-003` on
+   AlpacaEval.
    If you
-   want to use a different model or a different dataset use the same as (1).
+   want to use a different model or a different dataset use the same as (1.).
 3. Choose an evaluator specified via `annotators_config`.
-We recommend using `gpt4` or `claude` (if you are an
+We recommend using `alpaca_eval_gpt4` or `claude` (if you are
+   an
    academic).
 For options and comparisons see [this table](#evaluators).
 Depending on the evaluator you might need to
    set the appropriate API_KEY in your environment
    or [here](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/constants.py#L7).